Wollering/CTF-Assessment-Engine/docs/how-tos/single-point-failure-implementation.md

 ```

 ## Integration with CTF Platform
+NOTE: REFER TO DOCUMENTATION IN "Challenge Management API" and the "CLI Tool Documentation".
+The API is used by both the assessment engine and the
+      CLI tool.

 To integrate this challenge with the Dynamic Challenge Assessment Engine:

 1. Store challenge configuration in S3: